Typescript sdk

 Key Features

-• Request context integration: Use request-specific parameters to customize data fetching
+• Request context integration: Use request-specific parameters to customize data fetching.

-• Data transformation: Transform API responses into the exact format your agent needs
+• Data transformation: Transform API responses into the exact format your agent needs.

-How Context Fetchers Work
+Context Fetchers vs Tools

 Basic Usage